• Skip to primary navigation

 • Bring the water to a boil in a medium saucepan over medium-high heat.
 Add the tea bags, spices and orange zest.
 Stir to combine, and remove from heat.
 Let steep 10 to 15 minutes.

-4 1/2 cups water, 10 black tea bags, 1 cinnamon stick, ¼ teaspoon ground ginger, 7 whole cardamom pods, 10 whole cloves, ¼ teaspoon ground black pepper, ½ teaspoon ground nutmeg, 1 teaspoon orange zest
+4 1/2 cups water, 10 black tea bags, 1 cinnamon stick, ¼ teaspoon ground ginger, 7 whole cardamom pods, 10 whole cloves, ¼ teaspoon coarse ground black pepper, ½ teaspoon ground nutmeg, 1 teaspoon orange zest

 Notes